 The authors of the study from Massachusetts General Hospital say their findings open the door for more extensive studies in the future.
 “No early cardiac changes were observed,” they note, “Which paves the way for randomized studies to compare proton beam radiation therapy with standard radiation therapy.”

-In fact, the results of the study bode well for a more comprehensive trial already underway to compare proton therapy with conventional x-ray therapy.
-The Radiotherapy Comparative Effectiveness (RADCOMP) Consortium Trial, which began in 2016 and will continue until at least 2022, is being conducted by the University of Pennsylvania, in conjunction with the Patient-Centered Outcomes Research Institute.
+In fact, the results of the study bode well for a more comprehensive trial already underway to compare proton therapy with traditional x-ray therapy.
+The Radiotherapy Comparative Effectiveness (RADCOMP) Consortium Trial, which began in 2016, is being conducted by the University of Pennsylvania, in conjunction with the Patient-Centered Outcomes Research Institute.

-Proton therapy shows remarkable promise and advantages over conventional therapy in the treatment of breast cancer.
-It is a type of radiation that stops at a very specific point in the targeted tissue; conventional radiation continues beyond the tumor.
-In breast cancer, this means on average no radiation to the heart and on average 50% less radiation to the lung5 as compared with conventional radiation.
+Proton therapy shows remarkable promise and advantages over traditional therapy in the treatment of breast cancer.
+It is a type of radiation that stops at a very specific point in the targeted tissue; traditional radiation continues beyond the tumor.
+In breast cancer, this means on average no radiation to the heart and on average 50% less radiation to the lung5 compared to traditional radiation.

 Proton therapy is extremely precise and therefore more effective at targeting cancerous cells without causing damage to surrounding breast tissue.
 It is not a substitute for a lumpectomy.
-Rather, it is used as an alternative to conventional radiation therapy.
-After surgery a breast cancer patient may receive 2-6 weeks of proton therapy.
+Rather, it is used as an alternative to traditional radiation therapy.
+After surgery, a breast cancer patient may receive 2-6 weeks of proton therapy.

 - Phase II Study of Proton Beam Radiation Therapy for Patients with Breast Cancer Requiring Nodal Irradiation.
 Journal of Medical Oncology